denten-courses/technologies-of-dissent/2017-fall/lab-worksheets/04-network.md

 3. Verify that your page works by going to `http://www.columbia.edu/~YOURUNIHERE/`

 4. Pick a site that you go to often.
-Using traceroute (you might have to install it on your machine) identify some of the servers that stand between you and that site.
+Using `traceroute` (you might have to install it on your machine) identify some of the servers that stand between you and that site.
 Google some of the names to learn about what they are and where they are located.
+Report your findings here.

 ## For an extra challenge

+Coming soon!